medslimen4/Energy-terminal-in-marinas/README.md

 <br>
 Under the supervision of:
-Wahid Bannour,
+Wahid Bannour ,
-Researchers and technologists ,
+Researcher and Technologist ,
-Higher Institute of Technological Studies of Mahdia ( ISET Mahdia )
+Higher Institute of Technological Studies of Mahdia (ISET Mahdia)

 <h3>Title of the project:</h3>